notsimon/notsimon.github.io/posts/2017-05-10-magnetic-field-interpolation.md

 ## Initial tests and results

-We chose $\phi$ to be a in the form of a Gaussian function such that
+We chose $\phi$ to be the form of a Gaussian function such that

 $$
   \phi(x, c_k) = e^{-\frac{||x - c_k||^2}{2 \sigma^2}}
 $$

-where $\sigma$ is an hyperparameter related to the [full width at half maximum](https://en.wikipedia.org/wiki/Full_width_at_half_maximum) – it gives the *spread* of the weighting.
+where $\sigma$ is a hyperparameter related to the [full width at half maximum](https://en.wikipedia.org/wiki/Full_width_at_half_maximum) – it gives the *spread* of the weighting.
 Its gradient w.r.t the position $x$ is